 The DNS are based on the vorticity-velocity formulation of the complete Navier-Stokes equations using a uniformly spaced grid in streamwise and wall-normal direction and a spectral representation in spanwise direction, c.f.
-[7].
+[9]}.
 The sound wave in the free stream is prescribed as a solution of the second Stokes' problem at inflow, and a novel wall model has been implemented and compared with standard first-order formulations that consider only a no-slip condition in wall-parallel directions.
 The use of a body-fitted coordinate system is avoided and the typically small surface roughness is simulated by non-zero velocity at the lowest row of grid points which are extrapolated from the field in such a way as to fulfill the no-slip condition on the surface of the roughness.
 Here, this is done using high-order polynomials which are consistent to the finite-difference representation of the flow field.
 However, the main difference between the new model and models found in literature is that it takes into account the no-slip condition for the wall-normal velocity on the roughness, as well.
 Thus, at least for higher surface roughness, this novel formulation should lead to more accurate results.

-The DNS were performed for steady roughness, three discrete spanwise wavenumbers which correspond to propagation angles of $0^{\circ}$ , $25^{\circ}$ and $45^{\circ}$ , respectively, and three different frequencies.
-The calculated receptivity coefficients for all modes show good quantitative agreement with the experimental receptivity function (c.f.
-Fig. 8 for $f{ac} = 1088 Hz$ ).
+A Blasius boundary layer is assumed at the position of the roughness element and the receptivity coefficients are evaluated for the same nondimensional wall distance as in the experiment.
+The DNS were performed for steady roughness, three acoustic frequencies and three discrete spanwise wavenumbers which correspond to propagation angles of 0° , 25° and 45° , respectively.
+All modes show good quantitative agreement with the experimental receptivity functions (c.f.
+Fig. 6-8)